DEPUTY SHERIFF RECRUIT DEPUTY SHERIFF-Corrections $6,027 per month $7,023 - $9,557 per month FINAL FILING DEADLINE: Open Filing Period

-The Applicant Preparation Guide for the POST Entry-Level Law Enforcement Test Battery and sample written exam is available on the P.O.S.T. website at: https://post.ca.gov/Portals/0/post_docs/Basic_Course_Resources/Investigative_Report_Writing/PELLETB_Applicant_Preparation_Guide.pdf?ver=2019-05-23-081632-110 WRITTEN WAIVER: The written exam may be waived for a
+The Applicant Preparation Guide for the POST Entry-Level Law Enforcement Test Battery and sample written exam is available on the P.O.S.T. website at: Applicant Preparation Guide for PELLETB Exam WRITTEN WAIVER: The written exam may be waived for a

-pplicants who have graduated from an approved CA P.O.S.T Police Academy or applicants who have previously taken the P.O.S.T.
-Entry Level Law Enforcement Test Battery (PELLETB) written exam within one year with a T-Score of 42.
+pplicants who have graduated from an approved CA P.O.S.T Police Academy, currently enrolled in a CA P.O.S.T approved Police Academy, or for applicants who have previously taken the P.O.S.T.
+Entry Level Law Enforcement Test Battery (PELLETB) written exam within one year and possess a minimum T-Score of 42.
 A copy of the certificate must be included with the application.
 PHYSICAL AGILITY WAIVER:

-The physical agility may be waived for those applicants who have previously taken and passed the South Bay Regional Work Sample Test Battery (WSTB) physical agility test within one year with a score of 320 or higher.
+The physical agility may be waived for applicants who have previously taken the South Bay Regional Work Sample Test Battery (WSTB) physical agility test within one year with a minimum overall score of 320.
 A copy of the certificate must be included with the application.

 The Monterey County Sheriff’s Office seeks Deputy Sheriffs to work in the Corrections and Enforcement Operations Bureaus.
 Deputy Sheriffs assigned to Corrections Operations are responsible for the security, custody, transport and supervision of inmates and may serve as a Court Bailiff.
 Deputy Sheriffs assigned to Enforcement Operations patrol unincorporated areas, enforce state and local laws, perform crime prevention and detection, conduct investigations and perform community policing activities.

 Candidates will be considered at both the Deputy Sheriff-Corrections and Deputy Sheriff-Recruit levels.
-Incumbents appointed as Deputy Sheriff-Recruit may be promoted to D eputy Sheriff-Corrections upon successfully completing the approved California P.O.S.T. police/BASIC academy and a recommendation for their promotion by the appointing authority in accordance with the Flexible Staffing Program and Guidelines.
+Incumbents appointed as Deputy Sheriff-Recruit may be promoted to Deputy Sheriff-Corrections upon successfully completing the approved CA P.O.S.T.
+Police BASIC academy and a recommendation for their promotion by the appointing authority in accordance with the Flexible Staffing Program and Guidelines.
 RECRUITS: